-- Extensible Markup Language (XML), is markup language made for encoding data in a format that is both human-readable and machine-readable. - JavaScript Object Notation (JSON), is a lightweight open-standard file format based on a portion of JavaScript, made to transmit data objects using human-readable text (that can be easily parsed and produced by a machine). - Google Protocol Buffers, is a flexible, efficient, automated mechanism for serializing structured data.
+- Extensible Markup Language (XML), is markup language made for encoding data in a format that is both human-readable and machine-readable. - JavaScript Object Notation (JSON), is a lightweight open-standard file format based on a portion of JavaScript, made to transmit data objects using human-readable text (that can be easily parsed and produced by a machine). - SensorThings, is an Open Geospatial Consortium (OGC) standard that provides an open and unified framework used by IoT sensing devices, data, and applications to communicate over the Web.